PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/table_recognition_en.md

 </details>
 <br/>

 📱 **Edge Deployment**: Edge deployment is a method that places computing and data processing capabilities directly on user devices, allowing devices to process data without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
-For detailed edge deployment procedures, refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/lite_deploy.md).
+For detailed edge deployment procedures, refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/lite_deploy_en.md).
 Choose the appropriate deployment method for your model pipeline based on your needs, and proceed with subsequent AI application integration.

-## 4. Customization and Fine-tuning
+## 4. Second Development
 If the default model weights provided by the general table recognition pipeline do not meet your requirements for accuracy or speed in your specific scenario, you can try to further fine-tune the existing model using **your own domain-specific or application-specific data** to improve the recognition performance of the general table recognition pipeline in your scenario.

 ### 4.1 Model Fine-tuning